daobab-projects/let-me-in/README.md

 Run the Application class

 Check out the console.
 Daobab connector should validate the database connection.
-If everyrthing is fine, you can find something like this:
+If everything is fine, you can find something like this:

 <code>
 <br>Connection OK.
 Database: MySQL version: 8.0 driver: MySQL Connector/J